We introduced Waterfall, Agile, and DevOps in three previous articles, focusing primarily on their history, advantages, and core principles.

 - Its roles are distinct, straightforward, and familiar.
 Rarely would staff need to wear multiple hats or become skilled in areas besides their immediate job.

-- Process governance and management are easier compared to Agile or DevOps due to the simplicity of the setup.
+- Process governance and management are easier than Agile or DevOps due to the simplicity of the setup.

 Teams of developers, testers, architects, and business analysts using Waterfall are typically compartmentalized and often work in silos.

-This lack of cross-team interaction and mutual support between the different groups is one of Waterfall’s significant drawbacks.
+One of Waterfall’s significant drawbacks is this lack of cross-team interaction and mutual support between the different groups.

 Frequent misunderstandings, misalignments, and lack of visibility and empathy across boundaries reduce the team’s productivity.

 On the positive side, Waterfall teams typically have one role per member, which leads to faster maturity, easier integration, and a gentle learning curve.

 Self-organisation is limited, with power relationships leading to complex and unconstructive shadow hierarchies.